garynull/tincanphone/README.md

 # License

-MIT licensed open source; see LICENSE.txt.
+MIT licensed open source; see the LICENSE file.
 If you use this code for something cool, letting me know would be appreciated but it's not required.